StreamElements/docs/docs/chatbot/index.md

 ---
 # Chatbot

-This documentation provides an in-depth guide on how to utilize our Chatbot.
-It encompasses various features including
+Welcome to our Chatbot documentation.
+Here, you will find guides and tutorials on how to make the most out of our Chatbot.

+This documentation covers a wide range of features and functionalities, providing you with the knowledge and tools to fully leverage our Chatbot.

 import DocCardList from '@theme/DocCardList';